hebra/iwannabeprogrammer/README.md

 # I wanna be programmer

-This GIT repository is a collection of self-teaching tasks suitable for learning most programming language.
+This is not a tutorial but a collection of tasks suitable for self-teaching most programming language.

 Even though most of the solutions are using [The Rust Programming Language][318aa7f0], none of the tasks is not suitable for any other programming language.